 Your luggage will be in your room when you arrive and all you need to do is pop it outside again the following morning by 9 am so it can be transported to your next stop – Punga Cove Resort.

-You can take your time on Day 2 as there is just 12km of easier walking.
-You might arrive a bit early for Punga Cove to be ready for you.
+You can take your time on Day 2 as there is just 12km of easier walking and you might arrive a bit early for Punga Cove to be ready for you.
 There are a few side trips you can choose though to fill in some time along the way.

 There is a waterfall track behind Furneaux Lodge that is un-maintained, but worth it if you like bush scrambling and a creek crossing.
 After big rains, this track can be slippery though so keep that in mind.
 There is also an old antimony mine at the top of Endeavour Inlet for those keen to step back in time.